Ashley Resch Rocks Tiny Bronze Swimsuit For Revealing Instagram Snap

 “Happy canada day” the model told fans in the photo’s caption, adding an emoji of the Canadian flag.

-The Canadian model had another bikini snap to post on the Fourth of July, joining many of her American counterparts in celebrating the day of independence by sharing revealing pictures online.
+The model had another bikini snap to post on the Fourth of July, joining many of her American counterparts in celebrating the day of independence by sharing revealing pictures online.

 The bronze swimsuit picture shared on Sunday showed off what Inked Magazine calls one of the “best bums in the tattoo industry” in a feature last year.
-Ashley has gotten plenty of attention for the ink, regularly showing it off in her racy photos.
+Ashley has received plenty of attention for the ink, regularly showing it off in her racy photos.